Skip to main content

 Stanford University has revolutionized the way we live and enrich the world.
 Supporting this mission is our diverse and dedicated 17,000 staff.
 We seek talent driven to impact the future of our legacy.
 Our culture and unique perks empower you with:

 • Freedom to grow.
 We offer career development programs, tuition reimbursement, or audit a course.
-Join a TedTalk, or film screening, or listen to a renowned author or global leader speak.
+Join a TedTalk, film screening, or listen to a renowned author or global leader speak.

 • A caring culture.
-We provide superb retirement plans, generous time off, and family care resources.
+We provide superb retirement plans, generous time-off, and family care resources.

 • A healthier you.
 Climb our rock wall, or choose from hundreds of health or fitness classes at our world-class exercise facilities.
 We also provide excellent health care benefits.